gobeyondidentity/developer-docs/docs/workflows/api-token.md

 ## Expiration time

-This parameter is used to set custom expiration time on individual tokens, to a value that is less than what they were originally configured to be.
-This is done by passing a `expiration_time` parameter along with the `/token` endpoint.
+This parameter is used to set a custom expiration time on individual tokens, to a value that is less than what was originally configured.
+This is done by passing an `expiration_time` parameter to the  `/token` endpoint.

 <MultiLanguageCodeBlock
 curl='curl "https://auth-$(REGION).beyondidentity.com/v1/tenants/$(TENANT_ID)/realms/$(REALM_ID)/applications/$(APPLICATION_ID)/token" \